 HFG recipe consultant Phil Mundy rounds up the smart choices for vegetarians

 Adults need around 0.75g protein per kg bodyweight daily (so, for someone weighing 60kg, that’s around 45g protein a day).
 As a guideline, the daily value you’ll see on nutrition labels is set at 50g.
-That may sound a lot when meat and fish are taken out of the equation – but there are many foods that pack a protein punch.
+That may sound a lot when meat and fish are taken out of the equation – but there are many foods that pack a meat-free protein punch.
 Here are my favourites…

 Chickpeas, beans and lentils